TADA: Making Node-link Diagrams Accessible to Blind and Low-Vision People: Evaluative Study

 \subsection{Tasks and Stimuli}

-We designed six experimental blocks, each testing an interaction technique or basic functionality of the system.
-For example, the first block tests the ability of participants to achieve an overview of the diagram with the Single-finger Sweep technique described in Section~\ref{single-finger-sweep}.
-Table~\ref{tab:tasks} provides a summary of the blocks and Appendix~\ref{appendix:evalStudy:TaskDetails} lists the details.
-Figure~\ref{fig:taskdiagram} shows the diagram used for the first block.
+We designed six experimental task blocks, each testing an interaction technique or basic functionality of the system.
+For example, the first block tests participants' ability to achieve an overview with the Single-finger Sweep technique of Section~\ref{single-finger-sweep}.